Side Hustles for Beauty Professionals

 Make Money on Social Media

-While most people don't start as celebrities, becoming a micro-influencer is a way to start.
-Use your social media accounts to show off your current products and techniques, using a forward-thinking method—that is, don't exclusively use products that have already been over-advertised or are many years old.
+Becoming a micro-influencer making money as a social media beauty guru – or a way to maintain that income without the pressure of being a big name.
+Use your social media accounts to show off your current products and techniques.
+However, be sure to think ahead and create fresh content frequently.
+You don't want to exclusively use products that have already been over-advertised or are many years old.

 Take Your Job on the Road